 Reviewing your practice: questions to consider

-- Do you build safe, caring, positive, passionate and social environments in which to write?
+- How do you build safe, caring, positive, passionate and social environments in which to write?

-- Do you ensure children in your class identify themselves as writers rather than as children who are simply schooled in producing writing products?
+- How do you ensure children in your class identify themselves as writers rather than as children who are simply schooled in producing writing products?

-- Do you ensure children don’t carry the misconception that you can only be a writer if it’s your profession or only once you’re older?
+- How do you ensure children don’t carry the misconception that you can only be a writer if it’s your profession or only once you’re older?

-- Do you encourage children to bring their own ‘funds of knowledge’ into the classroom?
+- How do you encourage children to bring their own ‘funds of knowledge’ into the classroom?

-- Do you encourage children to write at home and for them to share it with the class community?
+- How do you encourage children to write at home and for them to share it with the class community?

-- Do you use communities and the real-world outside the classroom to support writing undertaken inside school?
+- How do you use communities and the real-world outside the classroom to support writing undertaken inside school?

-- Do children see themselves as participants in determining class writing projects as opposed to passive recipients?
+- How do children see themselves as participants in determining class writing projects as opposed to passive recipients?

-- Are your children involved in actions, discussions and reflections that make a difference to how they are taught and undertake their writing?
+- How are your children involved in actions, discussions and reflections that make a difference to how they are taught and undertake their writing?

-- Do you spend time getting to know your pupils as writers including their attitudes towards writing?
+- How do you spend time getting to know your pupils as writers including their attitudes towards writing?